How to Build the Perfect Event Registration Landing Page in 2019

 Principles Of Landing Page Copywriting

 Whether you like it or not, writing well still matters.
-If you can master the principles or relevance, clarity and action, you’ll be able to effectively compel landing page visitors to register for your event.
+If you can master the principles of relevance, clarity and action, you’ll be able to effectively compel landing page visitors to register for your event.

 It’s important that when writing landing page copy you have an intimate understanding of who you are writing to.
 If you understand who your target event registrant is, it will be much easier for you to write copy that is relevant.
 For Adobe Summit's 2019 copy, they chose to address readers directly and created a powerful registration landing page catered to the attendee's needs.

 Make sure to articulate why and how your event can benefit your target audience.
 Something we do frequently at Bizzabo is begin copy empathizing with the reader about a specific problem.
 Then we stress the importance of solving that problem, and finally we wrap up with our solution.